 Thankfully the ball has started to roll with legislation introduced to address the issue.
-Introduced by Senator Patty Murray and Congressman Bobby Scott.
+First introduced in 2017, the legislation sponsored by Senator Patty Murray and Congressman Bobby Scott was re-introduced in 2019.
 Entitled “Childcare for Working Families,” the legislation subsidizes childcare on a sliding-scale determined by a state’s cost of living.
 By doing this, the legislation takes into consideration how childcare is an economic strain to across a geographic and socio-economic spectrum.
 Even in higher paying jobs, workers in cities with a high cost of living can end up paying up to 80% of their household income on childcare.

 We Bring Home the Bacon and Take Out the Trash

-Overall the issue can be complex.
+Overall the issue of women in business can be complex.
 One aspect to why women do more is the value they place on having a well kept home.
 How many times have we decided to just ‘do it ourselves’ because our partner doesn’t think it’s an important a task.
 It’s hard to force someone do something when they don’t value the work in the same way.

 We Are Chief Worrywarts